The virology pages are organized like this:

 Viruses are often little more than a protein shell that surrounds this genome, sometimes in one layer, sometimes in two.
 Some viruses enclose one or more enzymes that their host cells don't contain and which allow them to replicate their genomes despite the deficiency.

-Finally, many viruses obtain a membrane coating as they exit their host cells.
-It is derived from the phospholipid bilayer membrane of the cell.
+Many viruses obtain a membrane coating as they exit their host cells.
+It is derived from the phospholipid bilayer membrane of the cell, and it helps membrane-coated viruses to enter the cells they will later infect.

 Viruses come in many forms, but they all have far more in common than differences.
 Here are some electron micrographs to set the stage.
 Each is far, far smaller in size than a typical cell.